 We may share information with the Garda Commissioner in accordance with section 81 of the Garda Síochána Act, 2005 (as amended) and having regard to the Memorandum of Understanding, Protocols and Agreement on Operational Matters.
 In particular, your attention is drawn to Part 4 (“Sharing of information, including evidence”) and Appendix 3 (“Information Sharing Protocol”) of that Memorandum.

 We may provide Non-Personal Data to third parties, where such information is combined with similar information of other users of our website.
 For example, we might inform third parties regarding the number of unique users who visit our website, the demographic breakdown of community users of our website or the activities that visitors to our website engage in while on our website.

 Your Personal Data is held on secure servers.
 The nature of the Internet is such that we cannot guarantee or warrant the security of any information you transmit to us via the Internet.
 No data transmission over the Internet can be guaranteed to be 100% secure.
 However, we will take all reasonable steps (including appropriate technical and organisational measures) to protect your Personal Data.

-Under the Data Protection Acts, 1988 and 2003, you are entitled to apply to have your personal data updated and you may inform us at any time of any changes in your personal data.
-To request information on what personal data we hold on you or to request to have your personal data updated, amended or removed from our database, please write to:
+Under the Data Protection Act 2018 you are entitled to apply to have your personal data updated and you may inform us at any time of any changes in your personal data.
+As an individual whose personal data is processed by GSOC, you have the following rights:

 Data Protection Officer